 Delve into history dating to 1623 during a vacation to Portsmouth.
 Attractions include a decommissioned submarine-turned-museum and an 18th-century Georgian mansion open for tours.
 The walkable seaport city brims with one-of-a-kind restaurants and shops and a vibrant after-dark nightlife.

 Prince Edward Island, Canada

-One of the destinations you should travel to before it gets too expensive, Prince Edward Island brings to life the setting of the fictional character “Anne of Green Gables.”
-Visit the Green Gables complex that was the inspiration for the farm in the series and now is a museum.
+One of the destinations you should travel to before it gets too expensive, Prince Edward Island brings to life the setting of the fictional book “Anne of Green Gables.”
+Visit the Green Gables heritage place that was the inspiration for the farm in the series and now is a museum.
 Camp beachside at Prince Edward Island National Park and ride a bike along the Confederation Trail constructed from a decommissioned railbed.

 Put-in-Bay Island, Ohio

 From its vibrant nightlife to a charming downtown, Put-in-Bay brims with reasons you should make it your summer vacation destination this year.
 The Lake Erie Island has parasailing, jet skiing, fishing and swimming as well as a winery and cave.
 Have a cookout at the state park, explore trails through nature preserves or just kick back along the pebble beach.